Skip to content

 Your utility supplier can add you to a confidential register for vulnerable people.
 This means you can get additional help, especially in an emergency.

-This might include having meter readings taken on your behalf, ensuring prepayment meters are easy to access, and receiving priority help in a power cut.
+This may include having meter readings taken on your behalf, ensuring prepayment meters are easy to access, and getting priority help in a power cut.

 Living with cancer and paying bills

-If someone in your home is living with cancer, you can get advice on accessing energy schemes and financial grants from Macmillan Cancer Support.
+If someone in your home is living with cancer, you can get advice on accessing energy schemes and financial grants from Macmillian Cancer Support.

 Get support from Clarion Futures